-Diversity training helps every employee embrace and celebrate all the unique things about a diverse workforce, and work together harmoniously.
+Diversity and inclusion training helps every employee embrace and celebrate all the unique things about a diverse workforce, and work together harmoniously.
 It goes way further than token ‘political correctness’ and into the arena of embracing difference and valuing the unique perspective of every employee.
-At the very least, diversity training sessions will help employees:
+At the very least, inclusion training programs will help employees:

 - Be more aware of workplace diversity issues, such as those affecting underrepresented groups, in their daily interactions

 - Explore and challenge their own beliefs and unconscious biases about diversity, and acknowledge discrimination

 - Understand what motivates (and demotivates) their co-workers

 - Learn interaction and collaboration skills that help them work more effectively with people who have different qualities from their own

 - Stand up to discrimination such as racial bias or sexual harassment